branflake2267/Archetypes/archetypes/gwt-activitiesandplaces-requestfactory-maps/README.md

-#GWT Activities and Places using RequestFactory with Google Maps.
+#GWT Activities and Places using RF with Google Maps.

 This is a using Activities and Places with Request Factory and Google Maps.